Position Opening: Director, Bringing Theory to Practice Project

 Should you be selected as a finalist, in-person interviews will be held during the first two weeks of April 2018.
 BTtoP anticipates filling the position by May 2018, with a start date of July 1, 2018.

 We also welcome nominations, which will be kept confidential.
-Nominations should ve sent via email to Caitlin Salins (email@example.com) and include the nominee's name, title, and contact information.
+Nominations should be sent via email to Caitlin Salins (email@example.com) and include the nominee's name, title, and contact information.
+The deadline for nominations is December 1, 2017.

 Questions or general related correspondence can be sent via email to Caitlin Salins (firstname.lastname@example.org).